Images of the Buddha

 Gandharan Buddha

-Gandharan BuddhaMaterial: schist.
+Gandharan BuddhaMaterial: schist stone.

 Posture: padmasana.